Which school do you want to support?

 California is a "low effort" state when it comes to education.
 It expends less of its economy on education than other states do.
 It used to invest more, long ago.

 A mere century ago, states began the work of making public education "universal."
 Expanding the meaning and usefulness of universal education in America has been one of the most important functions of government for at least the last four generations.
 The work is unfinished, of course, but opportunities for education have been gradually but steadily expanded to include girls, minorities, and children with disabilities.
 It has been a difficult and expensive undertaking, fueled by a shared commitment to invest in the American dream.
-As the graph shows, economic growth essentially matched the cost of this expansion of the "job" of public education.

-Most of the costs of education are "people" costs, of which the largest share is teachers.
-Forty years ago, teachers in most states earned a bit more than double the average per-capita income.
+Most of the costs of education are "people" costs, of which the largest share is teachers. fifty years ago, teachers in most states earned a bit more than double the average per-capita income.
 Since then, teacher pay has kept pace with inflation, but has not kept up with overall growth in average wages.

 California, as usual, has been an exception; lacking funds to do otherwise, the student-teacher ratio here has remained the highest in America for decades.
 Pushing to go even more "lean" in this dimension would require new approaches and risks.